 It's the Water You Don't See in Ottawa, KS

 Even small water damages have the potential to cause serious structural and indoor air quality issues over time.
-The key to avoiding costly future restoration is to handle every water problem as a real threat to your property.
-SERVPRO of Lawrence/Ottawa and East Topeka have the equipment, training and experience to find and dry unseen water before secondary damages occur.
+The key to avoiding costly future restoration is to handle every water problem as a real threat to your Lawrence property.
+SERVPRO of Lawrence/Ottawa have the equipment, training and experience to find and dry unseen water before secondary damages occur.
 The proper equipment makes a measurable difference in reducing the damage expense during a fire or water loss.

 Moisture Sensors are used to detect moisture in carpets, baseboards and walls.